top of page

 Connectedness

 As I got seated, a beam of white light came down from the sky into the energy chakra on top of my head.
-It went through my entire body and then into the ground.
+It went through my entire body (the other chakra centers) and then to the ground.
 It was like heaven to me to earth.
 I just vibrated in that white light for awhile.
 This continued for some time until the beam faded.
-I made my way back down the trail to the lake feeling like I was floating off the ground.
+I made my way back down the trail feeling like I was floating off the ground.
 It was a feeling of pure joy.
 If something was downloading in that white beam I was unaware of it in that moment, but I was not the same the next day or any day after that.
 One of those.

 picture-celestial-ray-light-sky-concept-religion-faith-picture-celestial-ray-light-sky-150